Did you read my recent post on what “they” say is the amount of money needed to retire? (it is here)

 When this was originally reported, I said to my husband, “I am sure we could live on the pension as well as Mum & Dad.”

 So, we decided to try it.
-Before making any sort of budget, I tracked our spending for 3 months to see exactly what we were spending, it was surprisingly low 😊
+Before making any sort of budget, I tracked our spending for 3 months to see exactly what we were spending, it was surprisingly low.

 For our “live on the pension plan” we have not taken into consideration our mortgage or my husband’s car.
-We are working on the assumption that, like our parents, our home will be fully paid off and we will have just one car, which we will have no debt on, but will need funds to update it regularly.
+We are working on the assumption that, like our parents, our home will be fully paid off and we will have just one car, which we will have no debt on, but will need funds to update regularly.

-Every week I allocate the correct amount for cash for our budget needs within the confines of only having the amount for the current aged pension for a couple to live on.
+Every week I allocate the correct amount of cash for our budget needs within the confines of only having the amount for the current aged pension for a couple to live on.
 Bills are direct deposited to their relevant accounts (eg: I send $50 per week to our council for Rates, $50 a week to the Power company etc)

 We have lived this way for the past 3 years or so and have not felt we have missed out on much at all.
 By not spending, we have seen a huge reduction in our debts.
 (BONUS)